Wildlife Photography: Photographing Birds in Flight - Looking Glass Photo & Camera

 Dave will spend 1½ highly interactive hours with a maximum of 8 participants in the Looking Glass classroom.
 He’ll show you many examples of “bad” and “good” photos of flying birds and other flying creatures, explaining why the bad ones don’t work and how to consistently capture the good ones.
 He’ll cover light considerations, cameras and lenses, camera settings, sighting/framing techniques, and of course answer all your questions.

-Dave will meet with attendees at close by outdoor location for a field shoot (location details will be provided upon registering for safety and security purposes).
+Dave will meet with attendees at a close by outdoor location (not far from Looking Glass) for a field shoot.
+Location details will be provided upon registering for safety and security purposes; you can also email us and ask!
 Participants will learn from Dave and each other as they photograph many species of birds under a variety of flight conditions.
 Each photographer will identify a few favorite images (and perhaps a few troublesome images that raise interesting questions) for discussion during Session 3.

 The group will gather again in the Looking Glass classroom to review and learn from everyone’s photos.
 Dave spends time on each of your submitted images, exploring your intentions and discussing which aspects of your shots are working and which could be improved.
 Most attendees of Dave’s classes tell us that his review sessions are “the best part”; fun, fascinating, and packed with ideas, tips, and techniques.